MrEttore/SanctuAIry/README.md

     -   GDPR compliance
     -   User-defined data retention and deletion policies

-## Project Status

-🚧 SanctuAIry is a **work in progress**.
-The app is under constant iteration with new features and improvements being added weekly.

 ## Tech Stack

 -   **Frontend**: React and TailwindCSS
 -   **LLM Manager**: Node.js and Express
 -   **LLM Core**: Ollama, using Meta's LLama 3.2

+## How to Run SanctuAIry

+SanctuAIry can be run either locally for development or deployed securely in the cloud.
+Choose the method that best fits your needs:

-## Running Locally with Docker Compose
+### Local Deployment with Docker Compose

 To start all services locally using Docker Compose, follow these steps: